Reform

 When corporations concentrate or even become monopolies, there is the potential for abuse.
 The fewer participants in a market, the more there is a need for regulation.
 Media has become too concentrated and it is a clear and present danger for democracy.
 Corporate media should NOT be part of the election process.
 Provide free public facilities for political speech, and prohibit commercial political advertising.

 Concentrated corporate media does not serve the public interest.
-Since only corporations can afford to buy broadcast time, only their message is allowed.
+Since mostly corporations can afford to buy broadcast time, mostly their message is heard.
 Right wing shock jocks rule radio.
-They were, and are, cheerleaders for war because they participate in the profits of war.
+They were, and are, cheerleaders for right wing profiteers and war because they participate in the profits of war.
 Keep them away from the debate stage.
-Even PBS has been compromised by oligarch zealots.
+Many institutions including PBS have been compromised by oligarch zealots.

 The frequency of pharma ads is probably stifling useful discussion of healthcare reform.
 (I am politely not using the word extortion here.)
 The US is one of only two countries in the world to allow pharma direct to consumer advertising.